camaraproject/Governance/documentation/API-onboarding.md

 1. **Repository Creation**
    A dedicated Sandbox API Repository is created for the API under its assigned Sub Project or as an independent Sandbox API Repository.
 The repository structure shall comply with [CAMARA governance guidelines](https://github.com/camaraproject/Governance/blob/main/ProjectStructureAndRoles.md) and will be derived from the [Template_API_Repository](https://github.com/camaraproject/Template_API_Repository).
+   In case of API enhacement proposals, different options are open to be considered:
+   - Existing repository and API scope is modified, e.g. including a new API functionality or a new API endpoint.
+   - Existing repository is enhanced with a new API.
+   - New sandbox repository is created.
 2. **Infrastructure Setup**
    Essential infrastructure is established:
    - Mailing list: for new Sandbox API repositories in context of an existing Sub Project the mailing list of the Sub Project will be used.
 For new independent Sandbox API a new mailing list will be created.